maxz1985/docs/Writerside/topics/OAuth-2-0-vs-OpenID-Connect.md

 OAuth **uses tokens** to represent the scope and duration of the access granted by the user.

 _OAuth is not an authentication protocol_,
-meaning it does not verify the identity of the user, but _it relies on other methods, such as `OpenID Connect`, to do so_.
+meaning it doesn't verify the identity of the user, but _it relies on other methods, such as `OpenID Connect`, to do so_.

 ## OpenID Connect (OIDC)